Skip to main content

 Can you tell us about yourself and your experience within the hospitality industry.

-Broadwick Soho 1I am the Director of the Broadwick Soho and have been involved in it since the very early stages.
-I helped develop the hotel alongside Noel, Joe, and Sabine.
-I have been in the hospitality industry my whole career, starting at the Four Seasons hotels when I was 18, straight into a management programme out of hotel school.
-I have worked in Front Office, Concierge, took a diversion into security and then comms and marketing.
-I was with Four Seasons for seven years and then moved on when the Park Lane venue closed for refurbishment and joined Caprice as Operations but quickly moved through the ranks and because Business Development Director.
-This was an all-encompassing role working directly with the chairman, an amazing opportunity to see all facets of hospitality.
+HeadshotI am the Director of the Broadwick Soho and have been involved with the hotel since the early stages.
+I helped develop the hotel alongside Noel, Jo and Sabine.
+I have been in the hospitality industry my whole career, starting at Four Seasons Hotels when I was 18, straight into a management trainee programme out of Hotel school.
+I have worked in Front Office, Concierge, took a diversion into security and then Communications.
+I was with Four Seasons for seven years and then moved on when the London Park Lane Hotel closed for refurbishment.
+I joined Caprice Group in an operational role but quickly moved positions to become Business Development Director.
+This was an all-encompassing role and an amazing opportunity to see all facets of hospitality.

 After five years with them, I moved to Bulgari Hotels and Resorts and opened Bulgari Hotel London in 2012 as Hotel Manager where I was for four years.
 I took a very interesting job as a Hotel Auditor, where I was working for a company called LQA who do hotel audits and benchmarking travel all over the world.
 That was a role where I would stay anonymously at the hotels, check their brand standards, and then write a very comprehensive report.
 This is where I really settled in the hotel business and is where I thought I was going to stay, however COVID came along and made a huge impact.

 Through a friend, I met Noel, who is the Owner of Broadwick Soho and that is how I became involved in this project.
-I am Executive Director, but to be honest similarly to a lot of independent hotels I do get stuck into everything.
+I am Executive Director, but to similarly to a lot of independent hotels I do get stuck into everything.

 What made you pursue a career in Hospitality?

-Broadwick Soho 2My parents travelled a lot I always found hotels to be incredibly exciting and quite glamorous.
-It certainly seemed like an amazing world to be part of, and I am Australian and never appreciated Australia when I was younger, I was that kid that was like I need to get out.
-I always had a yearning for England and London just felt much more exciting and I have family connections to the UK.
+My parents travelled a lot I always found hotels to be incredibly exciting and quite glamorous.
+It certainly seemed like an amazing world to be part of.
+I am Australian and never appreciated Australia when I was younger, I was that kid that wanted to get out and see the world.
+I always had a yearning for England due to family connections to the UK and London just felt much more exciting.
 Hospitality and hotels felt like a way that I could get into travel and see the world.

 How is hospitality viewed in Australia?